niujiaojiao/ZhengHuLab/content/authors/xiaoyu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Student
+- Graduate Students
 ---

-Shanlan Mo is a graduate student (fall of 2021) in Hu lab at Shenzhen Institute of Advanced Technology.
-She is interested in synthetic biology and engeneering bacteria for cancer treatment and detection.
+Xiaoyu Zhao is a graduate student (fall of 2021) in Hu lab at Shenzhen Institute of Advanced Technology.
+She is interested in using synthetic biology approaches to engeneering bacteria for cancer treatment and detection.